markshapiro/graphql-db-projection/README.md

 # graphql-db-projection

-Given Graphql query, creates db fields projection to fetch only fields that are required.
+Given GraphQL query, creates db fields projection to fetch only fields that are required.
 <br/>Supports lists, nested queries and fragments.

 ## Installation